sword-and-sorcery/glfw-textures/README.md

 # ui-tileset-glfw

 Texture storage/loader using GLFW (OpenGL).
-Adds a tileset and retrieve a textures one by one.
+Adds a tileset and retrieve textures one by one.

 ```
 conan create . sword/sorcery